ankur777jinn/RLHF-and-Optimization-Techniques/Blog.md

 where 𝜀 and 𝛽 are hyper-parameters, and $$\hat{𝐴_{𝑖,t}}$$ is the advantage calculated based on relative rewards of the outputs inside each group.

 If group size 𝐾=2 and rewards are binary preferences (e.g., winner vs loser), GRPO reduces to a form similar to Direct Preference Optimization (DPO) whose expression is mgiven by the Bradley-Terry model.

 Therefore,this makes DPO a special case of GRPO with hard binary feedback and no normalization, while GRPO generalizes to scalar rewards and group-based reasoning.
+It provides a robust and scalable method for optimization while also overcoming the limitations for DPO which relies solely on Binary Feedback.